 May 1981 - Bobby Sands, leader of the IRA in Maze prison, dies after a hunger strike.
 His death sparks riots across Northern Ireland.
 100,000 people attend his funeral.

 November 1982 - First sitting of the new Northern Ireland Assembly at Stormont, Belfast.
 The Social Democratic and Labour Party (SDLP) and Sinn Fein (SF) refuse to take their seats.

 Prime Minister Margaret Thatcher and Garret Fitzgerald, the Irish Prime Minister, sign the Anglo-Irish Agreement, that for the first time gives the Irish Government a consultative role in matters related to security, legal affairs, politics, and cross-border co-operation.

 March 1986 - Unionists strikes disrupt Northern Ireland.

 June 1986 - The Northern Ireland Assembly is dissolved.

 January to August 1988 - A series of ground-breaking talks are held between SDLP leader John Hume and Gerry Adams, President of Sinn Fein.

 August 1994 - The IRA announces a ceasefire.

-May 1995 - First official meeting in 23 years between Sinn Fein and the British Government.
+May 1995 - First official meeting in 23 years between Sinn Fein and the British government.

-October 1996 - Two IRA bombs at British Army Headquarters mark first attack against the security forces in Northern Ireland by the IRA since its ceasefire of August 1994.
+October 1996 - Two IRA bombs at British Army Headquarters mark the first attack against the security forces in Northern Ireland by the IRA since its ceasefire of August 1994.